hernantz/blog/content/one-configpy-to-config-all.md

 ```

 If you use different tools when developing and when deploying, all these
 scripts and templates will start to increase in number.
-When that moment comes,
-there will be the temptation to delegate all this responsibility to the app to
-"auto-configure and install itself".

-Sometimes an app not only needs to be configured, but it might need [other
-services to be running][1], so you'll have to replace an orchestration tool and
-a supervisor.
-This basically means that you will be replacing specialized tools
-with battle-tested ready-made solutions with your own implementation.
-More
-code, mode problems.

-The important thing to note here is that the application's code should not
-install dependencies or start services or export variables to the environment
-because an external service needs them.

-Ideally, a project should support [one set of build tools][2] and use it for
+Ideally, a project
+should support [one set of build tools][2] and use it for development and
-development and production.
+production.
 For example: docker everywhere.

 ### Managing config changes